-Now, today, post-modern physics is showing us that this deeper understanding of motion exists and what it really is, and it is doing so on the standpoint of absolute space and time.
+Now, today, post-modern physics is showing us that this deeper understanding of motion exists and what it really is and post-modern physics is doing so on the standpoint of absolute space and time.

 It is now important to know that physics has entered into the darkest parts of the universe, and physical observation or physical science that is based on relative space and time can no longer assist us in our understanding the universe.

 We must understand the central meaning and importance of metaphysical science by its relation to absolute space and time as I will not leave its definition to wild speculations.